yannawr/catline-bash/README.md

 ## Commands

-To display usage information, run catline with the `-h` or `--help` option:
+To display usage information, run catline with the `-h` or `-help` option:
 ```bash
 catline -h
 ```